1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The Reverse Of The 1889 Indian Head Penny

 The reverse displays an oak wreath tied with a ribbon at its base.
-A federal shield sits centered at the top.
-“ONE CENT” occupies the field within the wreath across two horizontal lines.
+A federal shield sits centered at the top, and “ONE CENT” occupies the field within the wreath across two horizontal lines.

 Other Features Of The 1889 Indian Head Penny

 The bronze composition contains 95% copper with 5% tin and zinc.
-This alloy shift occurred in 1864, replacing earlier copper-nickel formulations.
-Copper’s reactivity explains the color variations—from original red through red-brown to fully brown patina—that significantly impact valuation.
+This alloy shift occurred in 1864, replacing earlier copper-nickel formulations from the 1859–1864 period.

-Physical specifications include 19mm diameter and 3.11 grams weight.
-The plain edge lacks reeding or lettering.
-Thickness measures approximately 1.5mm, distinguishing these bronze issues from thicker 1859-1864 copper-nickel predecessors.
+Physical specifications include a 19mm diameter and 3.11 grams weight.
+The plain edge lacks reeding or lettering, and thickness measures approximately 1.5mm—distinguishing these bronze issues from the thicker copper-nickel predecessors.

-No mint mark appears anywhere on 1889 specimens since Philadelphia maintained exclusive production rights until 1908.
+No mint mark appears anywhere on 1889 specimens since Philadelphia maintained exclusive production rights for Indian Head cents until 1908, when the San Francisco Mint joined production.

 Also Read: Top 100 Most Valuable Pennies Coin Worth Money List (1959 – Present)

-1889 Indian Head Penny Mintage & Survival Data
+1889 Indian Head Penny Value: Mintage & Survival Data

 1889 Indian Head Penny Mintage & Survival Chart